staten-platform/staten-upphandlat-mcp/README.md

 A small example server using the streamable HTTP transport is available in `examples/simple_chat`.
-The directory contains a `server.py` that mounts the main upphandlat MCP server and a `streamlit_client.py` for interactive testing.
+The directory contains a `server.py` that mounts the main upphandlat MCP server and a `streamlit_client.py` for manual tool testing.
+For a more natural chat experience there is also a `streamlit_chatbot_client.py` where an LLM selects the appropriate tool automatically.

 1. Start the MCP server: